Brian White | March 8, 2019 | Auto Accidents

 Post-traumatic stress disorder (PTSD) can arise after any serious accident or event.
 PTSD is a psychiatric disorder that arises after living through or witnessing a trauma.
 PTSD can have various symptoms on the sufferer, including anxiety attacks, flashbacks, depression, and nightmares.

-If you suffered from PTSD after a car accident in Houston, you may be eligible to seek financial compensation for your noneconomic damages.
-Speak to a car collision attorney in Houston for more information.
+If you suffered from PTSD after a car accident in Harris County, you may be eligible to seek financial compensation for your non-economic damages.
+Speak to a car wreck attorney in Houston for more information.

 PTSD as a Compensable Car Accident Damage